mauriziocescon/ng-playground/readme.md

 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax).

 Unresolved points:
-- spread props: inputs are created (then syncronised) any time a component / directive is created rather than derived from already existing signals (solid / svelte).
+- spread props: this (together with fragments and directives passed as inputs) is an important point in the context of "wrapper components" (`<Button />`).
+At the moment, inputs are created (then syncronised) any time a component / directive is created rather than derived from already existing signals (solid / svelte).
-This is great for interoperability, but it comes with the drawback that there isn't any props object: inputs / outputs must be created within the component / directive.
-For "wrapper components" (`<Button />`, ...) an alternative solution coulbe be something like vue [`fallthrough`](https://vuejs.org/guide/components/attrs.html) where props are aggregated using DI,
+This is great for interoperability, but it implies there isn't any props object to spread.
+An alternative solution coulbe be something like vue [`fallthrough`](https://vuejs.org/guide/components/attrs.html) where props are aggregated using DI,
 ```ts
 export const Button = component(({
   children = input.required<Fragment<void>>(),